ramsoltani/takeda-cicd/README.md

 # Takeda-CICD

-This repository contains two files: inventory.j2 and hosts-dev.yml, along with a Python script generate_hosts.py for generating the Ansible hosts file.
+This repository contains the necessary files to provision a Confluent component connector with Ansible, and to generate a hosts file used by Ansible for the deployment.

 # inventory.j2